Make the Switch - Testimonials

 Have you switched?
 Tell us why!

-Our Make the Switch campaign encourages our members to purchase locally-sourced green energy through Mass Energy.
+Our Make the Switch campaign encourages our members to purchase locally-sourced green energy through Green Energy Consumers Alliance.

 More than 350 Mass Audubon members have already made the switch.
 Here, a few share what inspired them to switch to green electricity.